ExtendRealityLtd/VRTK/DOCUMENTATION.md

 #### IsValidInteractableController/2

-  > `public bool IsValidInteractableController(GameObject actualController, AllowedController controllerCheck)`
+  > `public virtual bool IsValidInteractableController(GameObject actualController, AllowedController controllerCheck)`

   * Parameters
    * `GameObject actualController` - The game object of the controller that is being checked.